Peanut oil is high in vitamin E but also rich in omega-6 fats. Learn the pros, cons, and how to use it safely.

 Vitamin E is actually the name for a group of fat-soluble compounds that have many important functions in the body.

-The main role of vitamin E is to function as an antioxidant, protecting the body from harmful substances called free radicals.
+Vitamin E’s main role is to function as an antioxidant, protecting the body from harmful substances called free radicals.

 Free radicals can cause damage to cells if their numbers grow too high in the body.
-They have been linked to chronic diseases like cancer and heart disease (2).
+They have been linked to chronic diseases like cancer and heart disease.

 What’s more, vitamin E helps to keep the immune system strong, which protects the body from bacteria and viruses.
-It is also essential for red blood cell formation, cell signaling and preventing blood clots.
+It is also essential for red blood cell formation, cell signaling, and the prevention of blood clots.

-This powerful antioxidant may reduce the risk of heart disease, certain cancers, cataracts and may even prevent age-related mental decline (3, 4).
+This powerful antioxidant may reduce the risk of heart disease and certain cancers and may even prevent age-related mental decline.

 It may reduce heart disease risk